 The 380 bus travels a road which dates to the early days of the colony.
 Oxford Street, through Paddington and Bondi Junction, follows the ridges all the way.
 Look out of the bus window and observe that the land often slopes away on both sides.
 This was the original road to South Head.

 Similarly the road from Bondi Junction to Randwick (Bronte Road and Frenchman's Road) also follows the ridge.
 Many buses including the 400 still follow this route.
 It was the first ever tram route in Sydney over 100 years ago.
-Enlightened research points out that most of the main roads in the Eastern Suburbs follow aboriginal walking tracks which sensibly followed the ridges and avoided the swamps.
+Heritage research points out that most of the main roads in the Eastern Suburbs follow aboriginal walking tracks which sensibly followed the ridges and avoided the swamps.

 History The Bondi Junction station opened in 1979 but the idea of an eastern suburbs railway goes back, so it's said, as far as 1865.
 Plans, modelled mainly on London's underground, had stations at Taylor Square, the old Showground at Mooore Park and Randwick Racecourse.
 Other proposed lines would serve all the eastern suburbs beaches.
 Unfortunately, an extension of the existing line to reach Charing Cross, Randwick and the University of NSW was abandoned in the 1980s.
 Instead, the government has spent $54 million at Bondi Junction for a loop so that trains can turn around.
 Back in 1999 there were proposals for a station at Bondi Beach with a surcharge of $2.50 to a private operator, who would have built a private station in a public park and then permitted government trains to use this private station.
 These plans were quietly buried.